 At times, even its creator gets lost somewhere inside of the album’s carefully constructed confines.
 The title track sounds very much a Justin Timberlake number, “On the Run” feels like a Beyoncé jam, and “Oceans”… well you guessed it.
 Hova feels like a house guest on all three.
 “BBC” is pure dynamite, sporting a Pharrell beat and unresolved melody that gives it superb stickiness.
 Guest rapper Nas crushes his verse, effectively upstaging Hova on his own turf — I half expected to hear the Illmatic One rap “yeah, I took over your track, you was using it wrong.”
 While Jay Z’s rapping is solid, he never comes back for a final verse, instead choosing to let the track peter out and essentially waste the album’s best beat.

 The fact that one of Jay Z’s former arch-rivals has turned collaborator is perhaps most systemic of the trouble afoot here.
 Gone are the hustling, the takeovers, and the ass-chasing.
 Jay Z’s a true company man now — married to one of the most beautiful women in the world, allied with everyone in the business, and selling a million records before his album’s even released.
 As hungry as he wants to sound, there’s no escaping the truth that Jay Z is utterly satiated.
-That doesn’t translate well to the rap game — an arena built on beating the odds, fighting off opponents, and sowing oats with abandon.
+That doesn’t translate well to the rap game — an arena built on beating the odds, fighting off adversaries, and sowing oats with abandon.
 Jay Z’s sharpest when he’s loose and lecherous, calling out bad behavior from icons like Miley Cyrus.
 “Twerk Miley twerk!” he laughs, chronicling Cyrus’ descent from Disney teen purity into dry humping debauchery, and by extension, encapsulating the way black cultural elements have infiltrated the pop bedrock of white America.
 It’s a delicious repartee to Miley’s namedropping Jay Z in “Party in the USA” then later admitting “I’ve never heard a Jay Z song.”
 She has now.

 “I’m from the bottom/ I know you can relate” Jay Z still insists, but it’s not so simple anymore.
 His strength, an ability to identify with the daily grind for stature and respect that every black man goes through, is now sapped by the only message he can truthfully deliver — that he’s successful and rich beyond his wildest dreams.
 With each subsequent commercial triumph, Jay Z’s story becomes a much harder sell — getting us to identify with him, the underappreciated tycoon.
 Kanye has the same luxury problems, but his disaster of a personal life, hubris, and cutting-edge musical backdrops at least make things interesting.
 Identifying with these men requires a suspension of disbelief, but some unseen line gets crossed on “Picasso Baby” when Jay Z remarks “Fuck it, I want a trillion.”
 Sorry, you’ve lost me Hova.